A mix of styles

 In 1723, it was partly destroyed by a fire and was rebuilt with a Baroque façade.

-It currently combines various architectural styles.
+Today, the church combines various architectural styles.
 The most striking aspects of the Inner City Parish Church includes a Gothic-style chapel, a beautiful neo-Gothic pulpit carved in wood and a twentieth-century high altar.

 Probably one of the most compelling elements in the temple’s interior is the Islamic mihrab, a Turkish prayer-niche from the seventeenth century, when the church was briefly transformed into a mosque.